VITA-Group/LightGaussian/README.md

 conda env create --file environment.yml conda activate lightgaussian
 ```
-note: we modified the "diff-gaussian-rasterization" in submodule to get the Global Significant Score.
+note: we modified the "diff-gaussian-rasterization" in the submodule to get the Global Significant Score.